Skip to main content

 Configure a source for debugging with logs

 When you create your custom JSON configuration, you must have well-formed JSON code.
 To test the advanced configuration setup, you can use the following short sample JSON in the Advanced Configuration UI Editor.
 You can cut and paste the code into the UI and test it.
 This sample may be of interest to developers who want to collect large amounts of data in a local log for debugging purposes.
-The log file is named collector.log and is located the log directory on the system running the collector.
+The log file is named collector.log and is located the log directory on the system running the Incident Management Collector.

 You can also try the longer Advanced Configuration Nginx sample either in the UI or as a manual advanced.json file.

-In the following JSON sample, the manual_metrics_console_sink receives console metrics from moogsoft_common_tag_cardinality and sends them to an internal Moogsoft endpoint.
+In the following JSON sample, the manual_metrics_console_sink receives console metrics from moogsoft_common_tag_cardinality and sends them to an internal Incident Management endpoint.
 The moogsoft_common_tag_cardinality transforms the the metrics and provides some limits on the high volume of data.
 However, please note that it generates data every 15 seconds and could create very large log files.

 {